Did you know it takes less than 5 minutes to make your own eye-friendly, all-natural mascara at home?

 This inexpensive substance is incredibly useful and has mind-blowing health and beauty uses.

-👉 See much more amazing activated charcoal uses!
+👉 See many more amazing activated charcoal uses!

 Studies show that one cubic inch of activated charcoal can absorb the equivalent of 150,000 square feet of toxins.